Pi4J/pi4j.github.io/content/getting-started/developing-on-a-remote-pc.md

 - Install the Maven tool on the RDW

 You should now be able to open a SSH Terminal window on RDW and to remotely login on the RPi board.

 ### Install the _raspimaven-archetype_

-- Goto the [Github Pi4J Project](https://github.com/Pi4J/pi4j-maven-archetype "raspimaven-archetype") and download the project clicking on the green _Code_ button and selecting _Download ZIP_
+Goto the [Github Pi4J Project](https://github.com/Pi4J/pi4j-maven-archetype "raspimaven-archetype") and download the project clicking on the green _Code_ button and selecting _Download ZIP_

-- Unzip the archetype file in an empty folder, let say _my-folder_
+- Unzip the archetype file in a _FOLDER_
-- `cd my-folder/raspimaven-archetype`
+- `cd FOLDER/pi4j-maven-archetype-master`
 - `mvn install`

 _Congratulation ! - Now you are ready to generate your first **Project Template**_

 ### Generate a new Project Template

 Let suppose you want to begin the new wonderful PI4J-V2 project _my-project_, to do this follow these steps:

 - `mkdir my-project`
 - `cd my-project`
 - `mvn archetype:generate -DarchetypeCatalog=local`
 - answer to the questions the archetype asks you (see below for details)

 ### Configuring your new project

 Before starting the new project generation, the archetype asks some configuration data.
 The list of question and the replies are shown here below:

 1. _Choose archetype:_ **select the _raspimaven-archetype_ from the list proposed**
 1. _Define value for property 'groupId':_ **choose the Maven groupId for your project.** (If don't know what is a groupId, don't worry, just type _"com.example"_ for now)
 1. _Define value for property 'artifactId':_ **choose a name for the program executable your project will produce**